jvm-repo-rebuild/reproducible-central/doc/BUILDSPEC.md

 jdk=17
 toolchains="8|11|17"

-# Some builds can only be reproduced if a few more specifics are set in the build environment.

-# Sets the umask to the provided value during the build.
-# This is optional: If unspecified 0002 is used.
-umask=0022

-# Sets the timezone to the provided value during the build.
-# This is optional: If unspecified UTC is used.
-timezone="Etc/GMT+7"

-# Sets the timezone to the provided value during the build.
-# This is optional: If unspecified en_US is used.
-locale="en_US"

 # Set additional (!)
 MAVEN_OPTS that are appended to the MAVEN_OPTS provided by base build environment
 MAVEN_OPTS='-Duser.country=US -Duser.language=en'
 ```